MicrosoftDocs/sdk-api/sdk-api-src/content/fwpsu/ne-fwpsu-fwps_fields_km_authorization.md

 ## -description

+Specifies the data field identifiers for the [FWPS_LAYER_KM_AUTHORIZATION](./ne-fwpsu-fwps_builtin_layers.md) run-time filtering layer.

 ## -enum-fields

 ### -field FWPS_FIELD_KM_AUTHORIZATION_REMOTE_ID

+The peer's identifier.
+This can be the User or Machine Token depending on the type, auth type, and mode.

 ### -field FWPS_FIELD_KM_AUTHORIZATION_AUTHENTICATION_TYPE

+The type of authentication used.

 ### -field FWPS_FIELD_KM_AUTHORIZATION_KM_TYPE

+The type of Keying Module (KM) used.

 ### -field FWPS_FIELD_KM_AUTHORIZATION_DIRECTION

+The possible values are **FWP_DIRECTION_INBOUND** and **FWP_DIRECTION_OUTBOUND**.

 ### -field FWPS_FIELD_KM_AUTHORIZATION_KM_MODE

+The authorization mode.

 ### -field FWPS_FIELD_KM_AUTHORIZATION_IPSEC_POLICY_KEY

+The associated IPsec policy key.

 ### -field FWPS_FIELD_KM_AUTHORIZATION_NAP_CONTEXT

+The Network Access Protection (NAP) certificate context.

 ### -field FWPS_FIELD_KM_AUTHORIZATION_MAX

+The maximum value for this enumeration.
+This value might change in future versions of the NDIS header files and binaries.

 ## -remarks

 ## -see-also